visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Imaging Planes
 ++++++++++++++

-Users can visualize the near, view, and far planes in physical space alongside the meshes used in the ray trace.
+Users can visualize the near, view, and far planes in physical space alongside the meshes used in the ray trace:

 .. figure:: images/xray_imaging_planes.png

 The imaging planes used by the X Ray Image Query visualized on top of the simulation data.
 The near plane is in red, the view plane in transparent orange, and the far plane in blue.

-This gives a sense of where the camera is looking, and is also useful for checking if parts of the mesh being ray traced are outside the near and far clipping planes.
+Including this in the output gives a sense of where the camera is looking, and is also useful for checking if parts of the mesh being ray traced are outside the near and far clipping planes.
 See the example below, which is taken from the example in :ref:`Overview of Output`, but this time with only the imaging plane meshes fully fleshed out:

 ::